fclaerho/buildstack/README.md

+NOTICE!
+This tool is stable for the use cases it covers but it does not cover all major use cases yet.

 **Build** is a build stack wrapper: its goal is to abstract the build process of any source code repository through high-level well-known targets.
 Focus on the big picture and let **Build** handle the invocation details.